 Addressing these terms of reference remains at the core of the work of WG-FSA.
 In addition, the Working Group now provides advice on aspects of the effects of fisheries on non-target species including vulnerable marine ecosystems, data collection by scientific observers and approaches to the precautionary management of data-poor fisheries.

 WG-FSA meets annually at the CCAMLR Secretariat immediately prior to the meeting of the Scientific Committee.
-The current Convener of WG-FSA is Dr Mark Belchier (UK).
+The current Convener of WG-FSA is Mr Sobahle Somhlaba (South Africa).

-A list of the meetings (including reports) is available here.
+A list of WG-FSA meetings (including reports) is available.